-It is the Learning and Teaching Support Officer's responsibility to ensure that:
+It is the Student Services Team's responsibility to ensure that:

-- The academics email inbox is monitored every day and particularly at the start of the day. - Emails are circulated before the start of the session for which a student has notified the school of absence. - Any emails that require a response, such as when a student will be absent for more than a day or for a personal or medical emergency, are followed up at the earliest opportunity. - Students are reminded that they must submit documented evidence if they would like their absence to be considered as authorised, particularly where it is a planned absence. - Another member of staff is tasked with monitoring the inbox and following the above procedures whenever the Teaching and Learning Support Manager is absent.
+- The academics email inbox is monitored every day and particularly at the start of the day. - Emails are circulated before the start of the session for which a student has notified the school of absence. - Any emails that require a response, such as when a student will be absent for more than a day or for a personal or medical emergency, are followed up at the earliest opportunity. - Students are reminded that they must submit documented evidence if they would like their absence to be considered as authorised, particularly where it is a planned absence.